spring-cloud/spring-cloud-kubernetes/README.md

 ```

 This works as an extension of the [spring-cloud-sleuth-zipkin](https://github.com/spring-cloud/spring-cloud-sleuth/tree/master/spring-cloud-sleuth-zipkin) project.
-the name of the Zipkin service to find like also the kubernetes namespace/project where it runs can be changed using these keys:
+The name of the Zipkin service and the target Kubernetes namespace/project where the service runs can be specified
+using the following `application.properties` properties:

 ```bash
 spring.cloud.kubernetes.zipkin.discovery.serviceName=my-zipkin
 spring.cloud.kubernetes.zipkin.discovery.serviceNamespace=tracing
 ```

-By default, the discovery client will look about the service `zipkin` within the current namespace.
+By default, the discovery client will look for a Zipkin service named `zipkin` within the current namespace.

 Examples of application that are using Zipkin discovery in Kubernetes: